jkneifl/academic-page/content/publication/kneifl-24/index.md

 - Jörg Fehr
 - Steven L. Brunton
 - J. Nathan Kutz

+# Author notes (such as 'Equal Contribution')
+# A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2024-5-10'
+date: '2024-10-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-05-10T13:32:09.789877Z'
+publishDate: '2026-01-08T14:10:20.856148Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- '0'
+- article-journal

+# Publication name and optional abbreviated publication name.
 publication: '*Computational Mechanics*'
 publication_short: ''

 doi: 10.1007/s00466-024-02553-6

 abstract: Highly nonlinear dynamic finite element simulations using explicit time integration are particularly valuable tools for structural analysis in fields like automotive, aerospace, and civil engineering, or in the study of injury biomechanics.
   However, such state-of-the-art simulation models demand significant computational resources.
 Conventional data-driven surrogate modeling approaches address this by evolving the dynamics on low-dimensional embeddings, yet the majority of them operate directly on high-resolution data obtained from numerical discretizations, making them costly and unsuitable for adaptive resolutions or for handling information flow over large spatial distances.
 We therefore propose a multi-hierarchical framework for the structured creation of a series of surrogate models at different resolutions.
   Macroscale features are captured on coarse surrogates, while microscale effects are resolved on finer ones, while leveraging transfer learning to pass information between scales.
 The objective of this study is to develop efficient surrogates for a kart frame model in a frontal impact scenario.
 To achieve this, its mesh is simplified to obtain multi-resolution representations of the kart.
 Subsequently, a graph-convolutional neural network-based surrogate learns parameter-dependent low-dimensional latent dynamics on the coarsest representation.
 Following surrogates are trained on residuals using finer resolutions, allowing for multiple surrogates with varying hardware requirements and increasing accuracy.

 # Summary.
 An optional shortened abstract.
 summary: ''

-tags:
+tags: []

+# Display this page in a list of Featured pages?
 featured: false

 # Links